adelola/a-b-c-development/README.md

 'Check' icon - Check by shashank singh from the Noun Project

+'Student' icon in sidebar - students by Becris from the Noun Project

-'Class' icon - Class by Adrien Coquet from the Noun Project
+'Class' icon - Class by Adrien Coquet from the Noun Project*

 'Class' icon - classroom by Becris from the Noun Project